 These letter of intent writing strategies will directly affect the message you deliver and determine if the reader wants to read the resume.
 Make sure the message generates the right impression.

-These cover letter strategies, techniques, advice, ideas, formats, etc. should ensure you letter complements your resume to land job interviews.
+The following cover letter strategies, techniques, advice, ideas, formats, etc. should ensure you letter complements your resume to land job interviews.

 Cover letter writing doesn’t change from country to country, so these tips apply to Canada, United States (U.S.), Europe all over the world.